Generally I am not a big sports fan but one sport I can not get enough of is Formula 1.

 Formula 1, also known as Formula One and F1 is the highest class of single-seat auto racing sanctioned by the Fédération Internationale de l’Automobile (FIA).
 The Formula 1 season consists of a series of races, known as Grands Prix, held throughout the world both on purpose-built circuits and public roads with Monaco in Monte Carlo being the shining example.
 The results of each race are evaluated using a points system which determines two annual World Championships, one for the best driver and one for the constructors such as Red Bull, Mercedes or my favorite- Ferrari.

 Formula 1 racing cars are the fastest road course racing cars in the world.
+(And some of the prettiest.
+Especially the Ferraris and their Ferrari red color.)
 Formula 1 cars race at speeds of up to 330 km/h (210 mph) with engines currently limited in performance to a maximum of 15,000 RPM.
 The cars are capable of lateral acceleration in excess of 5 Gs in corners.
 For this reason Formula 1 safety is a huge consideration.